 - Para Veteran - Exempt from all taxation on homestead

 - Department of Defense Form DD214 Member 4 (Discharge Paper) or Veteran State Council Approved Document.

 - Documentation from the Department of Veterans Affairs verifying rating to be totally and permanently disabled due to a service-connected injury.

-- If ownership of the property is in a trust, we will need to see a copy of the trust.
-We will only retain the two or three pages necessary to show a beneficial interest by the applicant.
+- If ownership of the property is in a trust, we will need to review the trust to show a beneficial interest by the applicant.